 16. It has taught me that I can be healed, even though I cannot be cured.
-While a cure for IBD is still in the works, finding my life’s purpose, living holistically, adopting a whole foods eating style, and minimizing my stress have allowed me to feel fully healed.
-I am finally able to live my life to the fullest potential, while knowing that I have the tools in my toolbox and have practitioners to fall back on to help me if needed.
+While a cure for Crohn's or ulcerative colitis is still in the works, finding my life's purpose, living holistically, adopting a whole foods eating style, and minimizing my stress have allowed me to feel fully healed.
+I am finally able to live my life to the fullest potential while knowing that I have the tools in my toolbox and have practitioners to fall back on to help me if needed.

 18. It has taught me the value of community.
 Being able to lean on people in the same situation who know what you're going through is so inspiring and comforting.